ShouyeLiu/Foresight/README.md

 =========

 Thanks for gertstulp's work, currently the main framework of this package is based on ggplotgui.
-However, Because there is only one script file for ggplotgui,it's difficult to extend, so I reformulated ggplot_shiny() by seperating files for easy writing and extending.
+However, Because there is only one script file for ggplotgui,it's difficult to extend, so I try to reformulate ggplot_shiny() by seperating files for easy writing and extending.
 More manipulating please referto https://github.com/gertstulp/ggplotgui/blob/master/README.md